 Build section

 Your end users are not limited to consuming what you set up — they can build their own agents and tables directly inside the portal.
 This is especially useful when users need to create tools tailored to their specific workflows without leaving the portal environment.
+As the portal creator, you decide whether to enable these options.
+If your use case does not call for end-user building, you can disable or remove these tabs entirely.

 Agents